 NEW MONETIZATION PATH FOR GOOGLE?

-Google would like to make money off the new service and looks to be far more aggressive about that than when it rolled out its other "vertical" search services.
+Nevertheless, Google clearly would like to make money off the new service and looks to be far more aggressive about that than when it rolled out its other "vertical" search services.
 For example, Google Groups and Google Images were launched without any sign that advertising options would soon follow on them.
 In contrast, an "Information for Catalog Vendors" page suggests ways that Google might aim to work with catalog vendors, in return for payment, such as through direct links to products.

 These paid-for direct links don't yet exist, but should they actually be made available, it will be a fundamental change for Google.
 For the first time, cash would have a role within Google's editorial content, something the company has suggested is wrong when other search engines have done this.